Skip to main content

 Raphaël Hadas-Lebel, author of Hundred and One Words about the French Democracy, is a former president of the Conseil d'État (State Council) Social Section and chaired the Conseil d’orientation des retraites (Pensions Advisory Council) from 2006 to 2015.

-8. Lawrence Haddad
+8. Fernando Haddad

 Lawrence Haddad